dimeloper/nestjs-starter/README.md

 $ nest g service <service-name> --no-spec
 ```

+## Deploy to production
+We can use AWS Elastic Beanstalk to deploy the API into production.
+Prerequisites: JWT_SECRET=<yourSecret> and TYPEORM_SYNC=<true> environment variables as well as DB credentials.
+After first run, remember to set the TYPEORM_SYNC variable back to false.

 ## Recommended NestJS course
 [NestJS Zero to Hero - Modern Typescript Back-end Development](https://www.udemy.com/share/101ZIcA0AfclxWRXg=/)